biscuit-auth/website/docs/src/Authorization-Policies.md

 <bc-token-printer biscuit="EqEBCjcKC2J1Y2tldF81Njc4ChIvZm9sZGVyMS9oZWxsby50eHQYAyISChAIBBIDGIAIEgMYgQgSAhgAEiQIABIgCxu0Xjo6dUhbxvvSZWXktNjkYwNVCJdX4Oc0VjbzFMYaQDdAHC244NGJcyhz75EqL56BnrOrquIOS5kW-hMoTVmFP846WGSQEeMhnyWhB6_ibg8HCtlrZ2beihSul3lEnwQiIgogFHWo9rDbhDCZbh3gsUjbn-8rCGhpmukxsphfZKJKoZM="></bc-token-printer>

-Without a `user`, the verifier would be unable to generate more `right` facts and would only have the one provided by the token.
+Without a `user`, the authorizer would be unable to generate more `right` facts and would only have the one provided by the token.

 But we could also take the first token, and restrict it by adding a block containing